aibazhang/aibazhang.github.io/md/nontech/personal_information_protection_exam.md

   - Operators must publicize their measures
 - Personal Information Protection Commission
   - Instructions is unecessary when certain laws are violated
+  - Members can not be directors plolitical parties
   - doesn't follow guidadnce and advice NOT equals to penalities
 - Authorized Personal Information Protection
   - Authorized Personal Information Protection could give instructions and make recommendations